 Here’s 3 great, but unusual, examples of different companies using customer education to deliver maximum value for their own customers.

-- They've split the pages into Dropbox roles.
-For the majority of their customers the 'user' guides would be sufficent but they've included pages for Dropbox admins that are kept separate.
+- They’ve split the pages into Dropbox roles.
+For the majority of their customers the ‘user’ guides would be sufficient but they’ve included pages for Dropbox admins that are kept separate.

 - Dropbox have excellent information architecture, breaking guides into helpful sections.